Industruino/documentation/indio.md

 *Running the ```if (!setSecurityBit()){};``` command in your Setup(); routine will enable the security bit.

 WARNING: Afterwards you will still be able to upload new code (the old protected code gets erased), but you can not read-back the FLASH contents of the MCU.
 To disable the security you will need to use an in-circuit debugger such as the Atmel ICE.

-### Troubleshooting

-* Make sure your FRAM network settings are identical to settings in the sketch that is running (incl MAC address)
-* Make sure your computer and network allow TFTP traffic.
-TFTP uses UDP on port 69 and then random ports so it is possible your firewall blocks the upload, resulting in a TFTP timeout.
-If you suspect a network issue, you can test with the simplest possible network: an Ethernet cable from your laptop to your Industruino, with the laptop disconnect from wifi/LAN.
-Your laptop should be configured with a fixed IP address, e.g. 192.168.1.1, also used as gateway, and mask 255.255.255.0.
-Just make sure to use a compatible fixed IP address on the Industruino, e.g. 192.168.1.199.